-- The Trust has rolled out an extranet system across the Trust to improve communications across multiple sites.
-As this becomes embedded, it will provide further opportunity to improve collaboration and share best practices.
-It is also used for promoting well being initiatives, training, cpd events and benefits to EPT staff. - We continue to host termly NJC meetings with all recognised trade unions to discuss matters that affect their members and staff at schools throughout the Trust.
+- The Trust has continued to improve regular communication across all our schools through our extranet system.
+As this has become embedded, it has provided further opportunity to improve collaboration and share best practices.
+It is also used for promoting well being initiatives, training, CPD events and benefits to EPT staff. - We continue to host termly NJC meetings with all recognized trade unions to discuss matters that affect their members and staff at schools throughout the Trust.
 These meetings cover policy development, working conditions, pay and wellbeing of staff. - The Trust has a training and development calendar available to all staff which is reviewed annually to ensure the content is fit for purpose and relevant.
-This year we are focussing on new to line management, the onboarding process and the employee life cycle. - The Trust continues to refresh and revisit its annual employee survey which allows everyone an opportunity to provide confidential feedback in order for us to continually improve.
+This year we are focusing on new to line management once again, educational training and employment law changes, such as flexible working, sexual harassment and the employee life cycle. - The Trust continues to refresh and revisit its annual employee survey which allows everyone an opportunity to provide confidential feedback in order for us to continually improve.
 The Trust reviews this information, supporting action plans, forums and sharing of good practice to ensure staff feel their voice has been listened to and is valued. - The Trust employs a Health, Safety and Wellbeing Manager who promotes health, safety and wellbeing across the Trust.
 The Trust also have wellbeing champions in each school to support health and attendance which may potentially affect (both directly and indirectly) the performance of the Trust. - The Trust ensures that the best possible staff are recruited on the basis of their merits, abilities and suitability for the position through various media channels. - The Trust ensures recruitment advertising will encourage applications from all sectors of the community reflecting the Trust's commitment to equality and diversity.
+Encouraging the involvement of employees in the company's performance new employees are asked to complete an onboarding survey to establish improvements in the recruitment and onboarding process within each establishment. - New employees are asked to complete an onboarding survey to establish improvements in the recruitment and onboarding process within each establishment.